swellendam-trail-misty-point-rainbow

 The Swellendam Hiking Trail is often compared to the Otter in terms of difficulty – hikers must have suitable experience.
 All food and cooking gear must be carried with.
 There’s plenty of clean water en route, and each hut is close to a perennial stream.

 Day 1’s hike is long, so aim to arrive at the office by 08:00.
-If you’re hiking in the heat of summer, consider accommodation in Swellendam to get an even earlier start.
-You can also enquire about the Glenstream Hut, situated at the reserve’s office.
+If hiking in the heat of summer, consider accommodation in Swellendam to get an even earlier start.
+You can also enquire about Glenstream Hut, situated near the reserve office.

-It’s possible to reach every hut by lunchtime (except for Day 1) if you start early enough – ideally 07:00.
-The trail itself is very well-marked, though the distances on the CapeNature map are somewhat inaccurate.
+It’s possible to reach every hut by lunchtime (except Day 1) if you start early enough – ideally 07:00.
+The trail is very well marked, though the distances on the CapeNature map are somewhat inaccurate.

-After signing in, we could park our cars behind a locked gate and caught a lift with the friendly park manager to the start at Duiwelsbos (you might have to hike in the 2km to the start).
+After signing in, we parked our cars behind a locked gate and caught a lift with the friendly park manager to the start at Duiwelsbos (you might have to hike in the 2 km to the start).
 The trail jumps right into the action with a steep zig-zag climb through the fynbos – a long day awaits, so take it easy and conserve your energy.

 Lunchtime and mountain streams go together like bread and butter.

-About halfway the trail swings north and heads over the mountain, with the majestic Boskloof gorge dropping down on the right-hand side.
-After a sting-in-the-tail uphill it’s wonderful to relax at Boskloof hut, taking a refreshing dip in the nearby rock pool and brewing up some boeretroos while basking in the peace and quiet.
+About halfway, the trail swings north and heads over the mountain, with the majestic Boskloof gorge dropping down on the right-hand side.
+After a sting-in-the-tail uphill, it’s wonderful to relax at Boskloof Hut, take a refreshing dip in the nearby rock pool and brew up some boeretroos while basking in the peace and quiet.

-As the first light woke us up, we started the day’s climb into a wide valley following the Langkuile river upstream.
+As the first light woke us, we started the day’s climb into a wide valley following the Langkuile River upstream.
 By mid-morning we reached Goedgeloofnek, overlooking the Robertson Valley, before descending to the hut far below.
-Goedgeloof is luxurious compared to Boskloof, with bunk beds, mattresses, eco toilets, and a cool stream nearby.
+Goedgeloof is luxurious compared to Boskloof, with bunk beds, mattresses, eco toilets and a cool stream nearby.

 This was one of the easiest days.
-After a steady 500m climb to Warmwaternek, the rest of the day was a breeze through the protea-filled valleys.
-From here the trail winds along Protea Valley to its namesake hut, watched over by the impressive 1710m Misty Point.
+After a steady 500 m climb to Warmwaternek, the rest of the day was a breeze through protea-filled valleys.
+From here the trail winds along Protea Valley to its namesake hut, watched over by the impressive 1 710 m Misty Point.

 Majestic views of the Clock Peaks over Protea Valley.